unixsysdev/serena-cli-go/README.md

 @context ./README.md
 ```

+Tip: press `Ctrl+C` while a tool or model request is running to cancel it.

 Sessions are stored under `~/.serena-cli/sessions/<project-name>` so you can switch contexts.
 On startup, the CLI prints a short summary of the session history (generated with the compaction model).